-Effective Spring 2018, online students in the Palmetto College RS-BSN program will be charged in-state tuition no matter where they reside - $5,082 per semester for full-time students and $423.50 per credit hour for part-time students.
+Effective Spring 2018, online students in the Palmetto College RS-BSN track will be charged in-state tuition no matter where they reside - $5,082 per semester for full-time students and $423.50 per credit hour for part-time students.

 Students wishing advisement and preliminary evaluation of transcripts should contact the School of Nursing at 1-864-552-4262 or Trish Wade.